-We produce Rayleigh wave group and phase velocity maps every 2-sec-period from 8 sec to 32 sec and then every 5-sec-period from 35 sec to up to 80 sec.
+We produce Rayleigh wave group and phase velocity maps every 2-s-period from 8 to 32 s and then every 5-s-period from 35 to up to 80 s.
 For the ambient noise map, we only keep the measurements at those locations where the resolution is better than 160 km.
-Uncertainties in the ambient noise and earquake derived maps are discussed by Shen et al. (2015).
-We merge the ambient noise and earthquake tomography maps together with their uncertainties and generate maps on a 0.5°×0.5° grid.
-At short periods (8 sec - 30 sec), phase velocity maps are produced based on ambient noise alone; while at long periods (50 sec - 80 sec) only earthquake tomography maps are used.
-In the period band of overlap (30 sec - 50 sec), we average the phase velocity measurements and the uncertainties locally from the ambient noise and earthquake tomography maps, weighting up the ambient noise tomography maps at shorter periods and the earthquake based maps at longer periods.
-Examples of Rayleigh wave phase speed maps at 40 sec period based on ambient noise and earthquake data are presented in Figure 5d,e.
-Shen et al. (2015) argue that the differences between these maps, with a standard deviation of 27 m/s, are within the stated uncertainties.
+Uncertainties in the ambient noise and earthquake derived maps are discussed by Shen et al. (2015).
+We merge the ambient noise and earthquake tomography maps together with their uncertainties and generate maps on a $0.5^{\circ} \times 0.5^{\circ}$ grid.
+At short periods (8-30 s), phase velocity maps are produced based on ambient noise alone; while at long periods (50-80 s) only earthquake tomography maps are used.
+In the period band of overlap (30-50 s), we average the phase velocity measurements and the uncertainties locally from the ambient noise and earthquake tomography maps, weighting up the ambient noise tomography maps at shorter periods and the earthquake based maps at longer periods.
+Examples of Rayleigh wave phase speed maps at 40 s period based on ambient noise and earthquake data are presented in Figs 5(d) and (e).
+Shen et al. (2015) argue that the differences between these maps, with a standard deviation of 27 m s-1, are within the stated uncertainties.
 We then interpolate the phase velocities from a regular grid to each station location.
-Phase velocity curves at each station are constructed by averaging the velocities at the nearby grid points (distance $< 0.6^{\circ}$ ), taking the Gaussian function of the distance as the weight.
-The group velocity curves are derived only from the ambient noise maps and extend from 8 s to 50 s.
+Phase velocity curves at each station are constructed by averaging the velocities at the nearby grid points (distance $<0.6^{\circ}$), taking the Gaussian function of the distance as the weight.
+The group velocity